MyAltAccount1234/NelsonNetPDFDL/readme.md

 This is a firefox/chrome addon which downloads PDFs from your nelsonnet account.
-The latest release can be downloaded [here](https://addurl) and can be via following one of this tutorials
+The latest release can be downloaded [here](https://github.com/MyAltAccount1234/NelsonNetPDFDL/releases/latest) (Click addon.zip under Assets section) and can be via following one of this tutorials

 * [For Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)